Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Time Dependent Simulation by Multiproduct Formulas

-The existence of $\Lambda_\infty = \Lambda$ amounts to the assumption that the derivatives of $H$ grow at most exponentially for asymptotically large $j$ and fixed $t$.
-There are smooth functions which do not satisfy this, many of which are physically interesting.
-A simple example is a Gaussian pulse,
+In contrast to finite $n$, the existence of a $\Lambda_{i,\infty}$-bound is not guaranteed, and amounts to the assumption that the derivatives of $H$ grow at most exponentially for asymptotically large $j$ and fixed $t$.
+There are smooth, even analytic functions which do not satisfy this, many of which are physically interesting.
+A simple example is a Gaussian pulse

-whose derivatives, the Hermite polynomials, grow factorially with $n$.
-This corresponds to a linearly increasing $\Lambda_n$.
-In other cases of physical interest, such as harmonic oscillations or exponential growth and decay, a $\Lambda$-bound does exist.
-Our results that follow will assume a finite $\Lambda$ bound does exist, in order to facilitate comparison with prior work that uses this bound.
-We will simply mention here that a slight modification of~\defn{lambda} could cover all analytic functions, with only slight worsening of the algorithmic complexity.
+whose derivatives, generating the Hermite polynomials, grow factorially with $n$ at $t = 0$.
+Other interesting cases, such as harmonic oscillations or exponential growth and decay, do admit a $\Lambda$-bound.
+Despite these restrictions, we adopt this approach for simplicity and in order to facilitate comparison with prior work on general-order Suzuki-Trotter formulas~\cite{Wiebe2010Higher}.
+Admittedly, a modification of~\defn{LambdaBound} to be an upper bound on